 As we move through the pandemic it is essential that the positive lessons of the emergency response and the Everyone In principles of joint working become the norm and part of our everyday practice.

 Chaired by Lord Bob Kerslake, The Kerslake Commission on Homelessness and Rough Sleeping has examined the lessons from the emergency response which supported people sleeping rough during the Covid-19 pandemic.
 Their learnings aim to help all agencies involved in supporting those who are rough sleeping, or homeless and at risk of rough sleeping, to understand what worked during the pandemic and what is now needed to embed the good practice that was shown during the past year.
 There are lessons for government at national, regional and local levels, and public health agencies, as well as the homelessness sector and providers.

-Since the launch of the Commission at the end of March the Advisory Board has met three times.
-The Board have discussed consensus about what has worked well in the ongoing pandemic response for rough sleepers and what some of the more complex issues might be going ahead.
+The Commission was launched in March 2020 and has met four times.
+In March the Commission discussed consensus about what worked well in the ongoing pandemic response for rough sleepers and what some of the more complex issues might be going ahead.
 In May the Board discussed the early findings from the evidence gathering stage, which invited organisations to submit their views on what did and didn’t work, the challenges, and what needs to be embedded for the future.
 In July the Board discussed the recommendations to come out of the evidence gathering to inform the Commission’s interim report.
 In September the Board discussed the Commission’s final report and recommendations as well as plans for the future to ensure that this work is taken forward.

 In total, more than 90 organisations and individuals have contributed to evidence gathering through surveys, focus groups and bilateral meetings, and over 100 submissions have been received across public agencies, including health, involved in rough sleeping; across service providers and policy makers; local and regional government; homeless charities; housing associations and people with lived experience.